 Document Title: Terms and Conditions

 Document Author: Andy Blair

 Responsible Person and Department: Andy Blair

-Approving Body Senior Management Team
+Approving Body Executive Leadership Team

+Abbiotung pool

-Review Date: July 2021
+Review Date: August 2022

 Public Access

 Indicate whether the document is for public access or internal access Internal Access Only

+only A suffrage of the base of the Day Sector

-only Applies to Collaborative Provision
+Applies to Collaborative Provision

 Indicate whether the document applies to collaborative provision?

+(Strikethrough text as appropriate)

 (Strikethrough text, as appropriate)

-Summary: ·
+Summary:

-These Terms and Conditions apply to offers made for entry to the University for the academic year 2021/22.
+These Terms and Conditions apply to offers made for entry to the University for the academic year 2023/24.